Next Service

 EXPLORATORY PAGAN GROUP

-A chat and discussion group looking at Paganism from a UU perspective with the potential to grow into a local chapter of the Covenant of Unitarian Universalist Pagans (CUUPS).
+This discussion group explores paganism from a UU perspective.
+With enough participation from our congregation there is the potential to become a local chapter of the Covenant of Unitarian Universalist Pagans (CUUPS).
+We occasionally pair with the Worship Committee to bring fun and meaningful content to the Sunday worship.
+We encourage all to come and check us out!
 For more information, see the Pagan Chat & Study Group page in our Community menu.

 MOSTLY VEGGIE LUNCH CLUB!